SubaashNair/SeabornPython/README.md

 If you've used Matplotlib previously, you may have puzzled why it takes 10 lines of code to create a histogram that looks good.

 Seaborn is great if you want a quicker approach to create visually appealing charts.
-We'll go through everything you need to know to get started and utilise the amusing Pokémon dataset to achieve so (which you can download below).
+We'll go through everything you need to know to get started and utilise the amusing Pokémon dataset to achieve so (which you can download [here]()).

 ## Content